 To get to Queretaro from Mexico City by bus, there are three options: Airport Terminal 1, North Bus Station and South Bus Station.

 The one you choose will depend on where you stay or if you want to get directly from the airport.

 What to do in Queretaro City

 Due to its proximity to Mexico City, Queretaro can be visited in a weekend, if you want to explore more places of this beautiful state, you will need a few more days.

 Exploring Queretaro City

-One of the activities that I enjoy the most in Queretaro is walking on its attractive pedestrian walkways.
+One of the activities that I enjoy the most is walking on its attractive pedestrian walkways.
 There are several walkways and you can explore the historic center and appreciate the colonial architecture.

 Historic Center of Queretaro

 Walking through the historic center and visiting the Historical Monuments Zone that has been declared a World Heritage Site by UNESCO, is something you can’t miss.
 Civil and religious buildings stand out for their mix of styles, baroque, neoclassical, and preserved in very good condition.

 Some of the Monuments that you can visit are the Cathedral, Temples, Ex Convents, Casonas, many of them built since the 1700s.